 - Support Program Directors in conducting due diligence on potential grant investments, processing grants and monitoring grantee performance.

 - Capture and share grantee successes, challenges, learning and performance data.

-- Support the Director of Operations in implementing best practices in grant administration and legal compliance.
+- Research, propose and implement best practices in grant administration and legal compliance.

 - Serve as an administrator of the Foundation’s grant management system, foundationConnect.